-The annual actuarial valuation used as a basis for much of the information presented in this report was performed as of June 30, 2022.
+The annual actuarial valuation used as a basis for much of the information presented in this report was performed as of June 30, 2023.
 The valuation was based upon data, furnished by the Retirement System staff, concerning active, inactive, and retired members along with pertinent financial information.
+The valuation results depend on the integrity of the data.
+If any of the information is inaccurate or incomplete, our results may be different and our calculations may need to be revised.
+Please see the actuarial valuation for additional details on the funding requirements for the System.